LangDaniel/hpv_status/README.md

 ```
 with `pid` given by the respective [TCIA](https://www.cancerimagingarchive.net/) Subject IDs.

+**HPV status**
+Information about patients HPV status can be found in `data/patient_data`.
+The respective files also contain information about the cases used for training, validation and testing.

 **Pre-trained weights**

 The pre-trained networks expect the weights to be found at `./data/weights/<weight_file.h5>`.